sramorosi/MAKE3-Arm/README.md

 # MAKE3-Arm

 This repository contains the complete design for the MAKE3 Robot Arm, controller, and the code to control the arm (both remote control and programmable).
 This is intended to be a low-cost (less than US $ 200), Do it yourself (mostly 3D printed or made with common shop tools), remote controlled robot arm.
-It can be used for stacking/unstacking things for fun, delivering candy things without getting too close (i.e. prevent germ spreading), and as a learning tool whereby you learn by making.
+It can be used for stacking/unstacking things for fun, delivering things without getting too close (i.e. prevent germ spreading), and as a learning tool whereby you learn by making.

 The design files are in the folder [OpenSCAD-code](/OpenSCAD-code) and are written in [OpenSCAD](https://openscad.org/).